-Broxbourne's Local Pan was adopted in June 2020 and sets the framework for development in the Borough until 2033.
+Broxbourne's Local Plan was adopted in June 2020 and sets the framework for development in the Borough until 2033.

 A significant amount of investment will be made into the area over the life of the Plan period.
-By the end of the Plan period 8,000 new homes will have been delivered, 6,000 permanent jobs will have been created with many more created through construction, to deliver the Plan.
+By the end of the Plan period 8,000 new homes will have been delivered, 6,000 permanent jobs will have been created with many more created through the construction, outlined in the Plan.

-The local economy will be strengthened by creating a range of job opportunities in business parks and town centres, with a focus on high-value jobs in landscaped new business campuses around the A10.
-The Council's business and technology centre completed in February 2023 and is currently a third full.
-The centre has the capacity to accommodate up to 60 small and medium sized enterprises.
+The local economy will be strengthened by creating a range of job opportunities in business parks and town centres, with a focus on high-value jobs in new business campuses around the A10.
+The development of the Theobalds Enterprise Centre which completed in February 2023 has been designed to support new business startups with wrap around support such as reception services.
+The centre has the capacity for up to 60 small to medium sized enterprises.